12 Frameworks Java Web Developers Should learn in 2022

 Xamarin is a way to make mobile apps quickly for all platforms with a single, shared C# code base, build a custom native user interface for each platform, or use Xamarin.Forms to write a single shared user interface across platforms.

-It’s owned by Microsoft and quickly becoming popular for creating mobile apps for C, C++, and C# developers.
+It’s owned by Microsoft and quickly became popular for creating mobile apps for C, C++, and C# developers.

-That’s all about what to learn in 2021.
+That’s all about what web developers can learn in 2022.
 These frameworks are in great demand, particularly Spring, Node.js, and AngularJS.
 Learning these frameworks will not only improve your chances of getting a job but also open many doors of opportunity.

 Even if you are settled down in your job, keeping yourself up-to-date with the latest and greatest technologies is essential for your career growth.